Effective Communication- A Key for Successful Parenting.

 The bond between parents and children depends on how both communicate with each other.
 Parents want to know everything.
 They are concerned about their inability to go through what is going on in their children’s mind.
 The bond will grow stronger only if there is effective communication.

 Anu, Jessica’s daughter, is studying in 8th standard.
 One day, Jessica happened to pass by Anu’s room and overheard her conversation with her friend.

-While on the phone, Anu was mentioning about spending the Saturday evening with her boyfriend.
-Her detailed description about the boyfriend shocked Jessica.
+While on the phone, Anu was mentioning about spending Saturday evening with her boyfriend.
+Her detailed description of the boyfriend shocked Jessica.
 This was because Anu was lying.
 She had spent that entire Saturday evening at home with her parents and not with her boyfriend.

 The only question that she asked herself was, ‘Have I failed as a parent?’

 Confused and shocked Jessica thought a lot about the reason behind Anu’s behavior.
 After the parenting guidance from our WOW Parenting expert Narendra Goidani, Jessica decided to talk with Anu.

 Jessica approached her daughter and calmly said “Sorry, but I heard your conversation with your friend.
 I happened to listen to you spending the evening with your boyfriend.
 Is everything okay?”

 Anu Explained, “Mumma, all my friends humiliate me.
 They say I don’t have a boyfriend and I spend all my weekends at home.
 It humiliates me.
 To avoid this I created an imaginary boyfriend.”
 Jessica laughed with this explanation.

 Anu added, “Mumma, I am ashamed of lying but please help me.
 What can be done?”